-It is how and why we do something, not what we do.
+Constructed Development Theory is about how aware we are of how and why we do something, not what we do.
 It measures our “epistemic stance”, which is to say that it brings to awareness those unconscious patterns we do not know are controlling us.
 If we are to ground this in psychological parlance, we are talking about metacognition and personal construct psychology, as well as Laske’s Stage Development.

-I take your scores from the Identity Compass profile and run it through the Thinking Quotient™ system to give a score between 2 and 5 (ie. 3.2).
-This number tells me your level of self-awareness based on the combination of 50 Cognitive Intentions.
+I take your scores from the Identity Compass profile and run it through the Thinking Quotient™ system to give a score between 5 and 10 (ie. 6.5).
+This number tells me your level of self-awareness based on your relationship with the combination of 50 Cognitive Intentions.
 It also tells me your level of Intention, Awareness, Choice and Response with regards to the relationships between those Cognitive Intentions.
 The score could be considered your level of Dynamic Intelligence™.

 How it Works

-The image below demonstrates the Thinking Quotient™ idea about self-awareness from a Stage Development perspective.
+The Developmental Onion below illustrates the Thinking Quotient™ idea about self-awareness from a Stage Development perspective.
 My research demonstrates that stages don’t necessarily exist.
 And where they are supposedly true, there is very little literature to describe the actual transition from one stage to the next.
-What changes?
-My theory offers a process of what to change in order to facilitate vertical development.
+The question we ask is: What changes?
+My theory offers a method of what to change in order to facilitate vertical development via self-awareness.

 There are fifty of these Cognitive Intentions that combine to create our Thinking Style.
 The relationship between them is the measure of your self-awareness.
 If you would like to know more about the detail, I would be happy to share my research with you.